MoraKanHan/Banana-Navigator/README.md

 # Project 1: Navigation
 <h3>Introduction</h3>
 For this project, a DQN and Double DQN agents were implemented and trained to navigate (and collect bananas!) in a large, square world.
+This project is part of the Deep Reinforcement Learning Nanodegree program.

 <img class="image--26lOQ" src="https://video.udacity-data.com/topher/2018/June/5b1ab4b0_banana/banana.gif" alt="" width="400px">